i3Craig/wgutils/README.md

 The script `wg-add-client.sh` does all the work.
 Run it to add a new client to the server.
 If the server has not been configured yet, then the server will be set up automatically.

+The server will be configured to support both IPv4 and IPv6 and will give clients full access to the network that the server is hosted on.
+This means, for instance, that setting up a server in your LAN, you can remote desktop into your PC from outside of your LAN.
+Also, all internet traffic will be sent through your VPN server, by default.
+Adjust the client configuration to change this (set allowed IPs to the network address of your LAN to restrict VPN traffic to LAN only traffic).

 This script works on Ubuntu, but may also work on other distros.

 In order to run the script, the following tasks must be completed.
+0. Install WireGuard: `sudo apt-get install wireguard`.

 1. Open `wg-add-client.sh` and edit the values of the variables in the section following the comment "set the following variables before running".
    Here, you must choose a port to host your server on, enter the DNS name of the